 - One photo (45mm x 45mm size, showing uncovered full face against a plain background)

-- Copy of the page of your passport that contains your photo
+- Copy of the passport page that contains the applicants' photo

 - A copy of the Certificate of Acceptance (in Japanese) from Tohoku University